As a result of the current Federal government funding situation, the information on this website may not be up to date or acted upon.

 To learn how to stay healthy during recovery and manage the effects of a transplant, see Life after transplant.

-To find out about tests and medications you may need after transplant, see Post-Transplant Care Guidelines.
+To find out about tests and medications you may need after transplant, see After Transplant Care Guides.

 Talk with your child about what to expect at each phase during the transplant process including recovery.
-Share information tailored to his or her developmental age.
-Give your child opportunities to express feelings and ask questions.
+Share information tailored to his or her age and developmental stage.
+Give your child opportunities to express feelings, participate in decisions and ask questions.

-Teens going through transplant may struggle to have privacy and independence.
+Teens going through transplant have needs for may privacy and independence.
 Talk with the transplant team about ways your teen can participate in the treatment plan.

 For more information about how to talk with your child or teenager who needs a transplant, see Preparing for Your Child’s Transplant.